 Now, what do you see in all this?
 You see this, that love is the only hope for the Corinthians.
 And it’s our only hope.
 A love that is superior to eloquence, to spiritual insight, to knowledge, to faith, to charity and martyrdom, love which suffers long and is kind.
 Love that is the only power in the world that can save us from the stupid swagger of boastfulness and indulging in the sneers of envy.
 Love never begrudges, says Paul, and love never shows off.

-When I was a little kid, my mom used to say to me – all the time she used to say to me – “Don’t slurp your soup.”
+When I was a little kid, my mom used to say to me – all the time, she’d say to me, “Don’t slurp your soup.”
 And I used to think, “Well, who cares if I slurp my soup?”
 And then one time I ate with somebody who slurped his soup.
 I didn’t particularly enjoy mine as he was slurping his.
-And I realized that not slurping my soup had nothing to do with keeping my clothes clean, it had something to do with how much other folks could enjoy their time at the table.
-Because see, it’s a little thing that says: “Look, your happiness matters to me so, I want to do what makes you happy.”
+And I realized that not slurping my soup had nothing to do with keeping my clothes clean.
+It had something to do with how much other folks could enjoy their time at the table.
+Because see, it’s a little thing that says: “Look, your happiness matters to me, so I want to do what makes you happy.”

 Do you know, I knew a couple, got married, got an annulment on the basis of the fact that he was rude to his wife?
 And it’s the strangest thing you ever heard about.
 You know what?
-She went to court and claimed that – this is kind of crude to say, but I have to say – he burped all the time.
-You say, “That’s a joke.”
+She went to court and claimed that – and I – this is kind of crude to say, but I have to say it – he burped all the time.
+You say, “Yeah, that’s a joke.”
 It’s not a joke.
 I knew the people.
-And the judge said, in essence, the judge actually granted an annulment on the basis that it was apparent the man did not love the woman or he would have been more considerate of her than to burp all the time.
+And the judge said – in essence, the judge actually granted an annulment on the basis that it was apparent the man did not love the woman or he would have been more considerate of her than to burp all the time.
 And she actually got an annulment.
 Now, for some of you that are looking for a way out, there it is.
 Start burping.

 Our dear Lord was so tremendous in personifying this.
-I just want to remind you of one incident in His life.
+I – I just want to remind you of one incident in His life.
 Look at Luke 7.
-It’s a beautiful one and it’s a situation where the Lord protected a lady from rudeness.
-Luke 7:36: “And one of the Pharisee’s desired Him that He would eat with him.”
+It’s a beautiful one, and it’s a situation where the Lord protected a lady from rudeness.
+Luke 7:36.
+“One of the Pharisee’s desired Him that He would eat with him.”
 A Pharisee named Simon asked Jesus to dinner at his house, and he had some other people there and so Jesus went.
 “He went to the Pharisee’s house and He sat down to eat.
 Behold a woman in the city who was a sinner” – undoubtedly a prostitute – “when she knew Jesus was eating in the Pharisee’s house, brought an alabaster box of ointment,” which would be extremely expensive.
-“She came in the house where He’s eating.”
-It must have been an interesting situation.
-“And stood at His feet behind, weeping, and began to wash His feet with tears and did wipe them with the hair of her head and kissed His feet and anointed them with the ointment.”
+“She came in the house where He’s eating” – it must have been an interesting situation – “and stood at His feet behind, weeping, and began to wash His feet with tears and did wipe them with the hair of her head and kissed His feet and anointed them with the ointment.”

 The clerk blinked at her irresolutely, says Oursler, and then with a very wry smile he spoke, “You know, ma’am, I’m very sorry you kept sending the money for the flowers.”
 “Sorry?”
 “Yes, because the flowers last such a little while and no one ever sees them anyway.”
 “Do you realize what you’re saying?” she asked.
 “Oh, yes, I do.
 You see, I belong to a visiting society,” he said.
 “State hospitals, insane asylums, people in places like that, they dearly love flowers and they can see them and smell them, Lady.
 There are living people in places like that.”
 The woman sat in silence for a moment and then without a word, she signaled the chauffeur to drive away.

 Thank you, Father, again this morning for ministering to us, to me again.
 I’ve got a long way to go with some of these things.
 I want You to help me to be the man that You want me to be, treat my wife and my family and my friends and my world, my unsaved neighbors, the way they ought to be treated, the way Jesus would treat them, totally out of love and selflessness.
 And I pray that for all these dear people.
-I thank you for all who’ve come this morning.
-Meet their needs, Lord, in just that special way that You can do it.
-In Jesus name, amen.
+I thank You for all who’ve come this morning.
+Meet their needs, Lord, in – in just that special way that You can do it.
+In Jesus name.
+Amen.

 This article is also available and sold as a booklet.